apache/mxnet/example/gluon/word_language_model/README.md

 This example trains a multi-layer RNN (Elman, GRU, or LSTM) on WikiText-2 language modeling benchmark.

-The model obtains ~97 ppl in WikiText-2 using LSTM, outperforming basic LSTM(99.3) and reach Variational LSTM(96.3).
+The model obtains ~107 ppl in WikiText-2 using LSTM.

 The following techniques have been adopted for SOTA results:
 - [LSTM for LM](https://arxiv.org/pdf/1409.2329.pdf)